harrypower/CHIPdocs/my_chip_software.md

     sudo echo "Sending" | mail -s "New test" -a "/home/chip/testmail.txt" youremail.address@mail.com
     ```
     Check your email for this email and attachment!

+* Install stuff for i2c use
+  The following command should be run to install the i2c tools.
+Note however this may already be included in the os 4.4 headless debian software!

+  `sudo apt-get install i2c-tools`